 The secret to making perfect Belgian waffles is simple: do it in whatever way works best for you.
 With all of the different recipes available, finding something that can satisfy your taste buds should not be a challenge.
 But have you learned how to make crazy-good waffles in record time, even if you are working within a budget?
 The trick is our Bisquick waffle recipe!

-Light Belgian Waffles made with Original Bisquick mix can be served as delicious treats with morning coffee or afternoon tea.
+This light Bisquick Belgian waffle can be served as a tasty treat with morning coffee or afternoon tea.
 Just add a drizzle of syrup or melted butter.
-Makes about 12 waffles depending on depth of waffle iron, as some waffle irons require more batter than others.
+This Bisquick Belgian Waffle recipe makes about 12 waffles depending on the depth of the waffle iron, as some waffle irons require more batter than others.

 - 2 cups Original Bisquick® batter mix

 - 1,3 cups Milk

 - Heat your waffle iron and then grease it lightly with vegetable oil or cooking spray.